kunaama/My_First_Repo/README.md

 2. Solidity functions, conditionals and loops.
 3. Visibility specifiers.
 4. Arrays, structs and enums.
-Data types and variables are the basic building blocks of solidity without which we can not execute smart contracts.
+##### Data types and variables are the basic building blocks of solidity without which we can not execute smart contracts.
 Examples of data types in solidity are Boolean [bool](), Unsigned Integer [uint]() among others.
-Solidity functions are used to interact with the blockchain and manage the behavior of contracts.
+##### Solidity functions are used to interact with the blockchain and manage the behavior of contracts.
-Visibility specifiers in solidity determine how and where functions and state variables can be accessed.
+##### Visibility specifiers in solidity determine how and where functions and state variables can be accessed.
 They control who can interact with different parts of your contract.
+##### Arrays in solidity are used to store multiple values of the same data type in a single variable.
+##### Structs in Solidity allow you to define complex data types that group multiple properties together.
+Structs are particularly useful for representing entities or records that have various attributes, making your code more organized and easier to manage.
+##### Enums in Solidity allow you to define a set of named values, known as enumerators, which represent a limited set of possible states or options.
+Enums are particularly useful for managing state within a contract, such as the status of a transaction or the role of a user.